kunxuj/kunxuj.github.io/_posts/2014-10-15-what-is-architecture-work.md

 ---

-In my last post ["Architect Title vs Architect Role"](http://kunxuj.github.io/architect-title-vs-role/), I wrote that  it's better to think architect role than architect title;  an architect role is a part you play in a team when doing architecture work; the person who takes architecture title may does different job than architecture work.
+In my previous post ["Architect Title vs Architect Role"](http://kunxuj.github.io/architect-title-vs-role/), I wrote that  it's better to think architect role than architect title;  an architect role is a part you play in a team when doing architecture work; the person who takes architecture title may does different job than architecture work.

 But what is architecture work?